gmarczyk/Google-Domain-Position-Finder/README.md

 Also not all user-agents available to choose in application are working.
 Some of them are deprecated or not supported by google search engine.

 Repository files are IntelliJ IDEA 2017.1 project.
-Code is located in folders:
+Code is located in folder src
-- src
-- test

 Executable can be found in the path:
 - out\artifacts\GoogleQueryPositionSearcher_jar